Are you searching for the best multimeter or multitester? Do you really know what is a multimeter?

 - 9V battery.

 Fluke 77 Series IV Automotive Digital Multimeter – Best Automotive Multimeter

 It has been designed user-friendly and compact, yet functional, designed for the homeowner looking to handle their repair work.

 While you might find there aren’t all the bells and whistles the professional model has, it does contain enough that the average homeowner will be able to put it to use and get the results they need, with minimal investment.

 Each of these units has some remarkable features that make them high-quality choices for the individual looking to either learn about multimeters or to do it yourself.

-- Three years warranty.
+- The automotive multimeter has three years warranty.

-- Build with the excellent quality material.
+- Best voltmeter Builds with the excellent quality material.

 - CATIII 600V Safety Voltage.